railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_rebates.rst

 ================================

 If you want to provide discounts on an order, use the pricelist system in OpenERP.
 But it is better to work with end-of-campaign rebates or year-end rebates.
-In this case the customer pays a certain price for the whole of the campaign or the year and a rebate is returned to him at the end of the campaign that depends on the sales he has made throughout the year.
+In this case, the customer pays a certain price for the whole of the campaign or the year and a rebate is returned to him at the end of the campaign that depends on the sales he has made throughout the year.